Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Method

-\textit{\textbf{Reconstruction Loss.}} We calculate a MSE loss between the result $I_r$ and the edited image $I_i^e$ as the reconstruction loss:
+\textit{\textbf{Reconstruction Loss.}} We calculate a MSE loss between the result $I_r$ and the edited image $I^e$ as the reconstruction loss:

-\textit{\textbf{Perceptual and Style Loss.}} Perceptual loss \cite{Chen2017PhotographicIS}calculates the feature distance between the input image and the target image in a pre-trained VGG network\cite{Simonyan2014VeryDC}.
-Style loss\cite{Johnson2016PerceptualLF} adds a Gram matrix \cite{Gatys2015TextureSU} in perceptual loss to penalize differences in style: color, texture, common patterns, etc. The formula is as follows:
+\textit{\textbf{Perceptual and Style Loss.}} Perceptual loss \cite{Chen2017PhotographicIS}calculates the feature distance between the input image and the target image in a pre-trained VGG network \cite{Simonyan2014VeryDC}.
+Style loss \cite{Johnson2016PerceptualLF} adds a Gram matrix \cite{Gatys2015TextureSU} in perceptual loss to penalize differences in style like color, texture.
+The formula is as follows:

 $\Phi_l$ denotes the outputs of middle layers of a pretrained VGG network, and the weights $\lambda_l$ determine which layers of the network are used. $gram(\cdot)$ is a matrix of inner products of a set of vectors in an inner product space.